AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 1. Admin staff requests to find a donor by their name.
 2. BloodNet searches and displays donors with matching names.
 3. Admin staff requests to record a blood donation by a donor.
-4. BloodNet records the donation details (including date and volume).
+4. BloodNet records the donation details, including date and volume.

 Use case ends.